iTwin/appui/docs/changehistory/NextVersion.md

 Support for CommonJS modules has been removed from all AppUI packages. [#1081](https://github.com/iTwin/appui/pull/1081)

 To facilitate the migration, the `exports` field has been updated to support legacy `cjs` and `esm` import paths in SCSS files.
 For example, `@import "@itwin/core-react/lib/cjs/core-react/base/base.scss"` will continue to work correctly by resolving to `@import "@itwin/core-react/lib/core-react/base/base.scss"`.
+Additionally, SCSS files are still delivered in `cjs` and `esm` directories to support a wider range of bundlers [#1125](https://github.com/iTwin/appui/pull/1125).
-However, consumers should avoid importing deprecated SCSS partial files, as these will be removed in the next major version.
+However, consumers should avoid importing SCSS partial files, as these are deprecated and will be removed in the next major version.

 Additionally, file extensions are provided in import declarations, which are [mandatory for ES modules](https://nodejs.org/api/esm.html#mandatory-file-extensions). [#1056](https://github.com/iTwin/appui/pull/1056)